elunna/nerfhack-changelog/README.md

 #### New shop: Collectible Card Game Company
 * Brand new debuting in NerfHack!
 * This shop only spawns for cartomancers and features a large variety of summon cards, with the occasional deck box or backpack.
-* This will take the place of most food and weapon shops to give the cartomancer more ammo to work with.
+Takes the place of most food and weapon shops.

 ### Castle changes